Estimating Vertical Velocity in Convective Updrafts from Temperature, Pressure, and Latent Heating: Discussion

 While this work focused on quantifying vertical velocity, by inverting our procedure it is also possible to estimate latent heating rate given $w_c$.
-Because latent heating is difficult to measure, the most widely used retrieval algorithms rely on cloud-resolving models \citep{lee_latent_2022, tao_trmm_2016}.
-Vertical profiles of latent heating can be constrained using precipitation rate and convective/stratiform fraction \citep{tao_retrieval_2006}, which satellites directly measure.
+Because latent heating is difficult to measure, the most widely used retrieval algorithms rely on cloud-resolving models \citep{shige2004spectral, tao_trmm_2016}.
+Vertical profiles of latent heating can be constrained from measured precipitation rates and convective/stratiform fractions \citep{tao_retrieval_2006}.
 More direct spaceborne retrievals of vertical velocity have begun with the recent launch of EarthCARE \citep{wehr_earthcare_2023}.
-Combined with the upcoming launches of the INvestigation of Convective UpdraftS (INCUS; \url{https://incus.colostate.edu}) and Atmosphere Observing System (AOS; \url{https://aos.gsfc.nasa.gov}) missions, a series of satellites that will more directly measure vertical motion \citep{stephens_distributed_2020, dolan_time_2023}, it may be possible to estimate the associated latent heating rate using the expressions derived in this paper.
+Combined with the upcoming launches of the INvestigation of Convective UpdraftS (INCUS; \url{https://incus.colostate.edu}, \citet{vandenheever2023}) and Atmosphere Observing System (AOS; \url{https://aos.gsfc.nasa.gov}) missions, a series of satellites that will more directly measure vertical motion \citep{stephens_distributed_2020, dolan_time_2023}, it may be possible to estimate the associated latent heating rate using the expressions derived in this paper.

-Latent heating retrievals from the Tropical Rainfall Measuring Mission (TRMM) and the Global Precipitation Measurement Mission (GPM), which collectively provide data from 1997 to the present \citep{tao_trmm_2016}, can be leveraged to estimate updraft vertical velocity for longer time spans and wider domains than has ever been available based on the results of this paper.
-Because of the importance of diabatic heating in the atmosphere, there have been attempts to extend this record even more by using geostationary satellite data to estimate latent heating based on lookup tables \citep{lee_latent_2022}.
-Globally quantifying $w_c$ would allow for observation-based estimates of convective clouds' role in the global circulation of the atmosphere and would be invaluable for the improvement of weather and climate simulations.